 The Roidmi H10 also relies on gravity to empty it, so you may need to get your hands dirty to pull out any clumps left behind.

-There are better systems, such as the “Point and Shoot” feature on the Dyson V10 Cyclone.
+We think there are much better systems, such as the “Point and Shoot” feature on the Dyson V10 Cyclone.
 This has an internal collar that pushes dirt out of the canister, removing the need for handling it.
 Still, we probably wouldn’t expect a cordless vacuum in this price range to include this feature.